marilius12/taxes/pages/lowest-tax-countries.md

   - not reside in another country for **183+ days** (in aggregate)
   - not be a **tax resident** in any other country
   - have **defined ties** in CY
-    - carry out business in CY / employed in CY / director of a company in CY
+    - carry out business / employed / director of a company in CY
     - permanent residential property (owned or rented)
 - also: hasn't been a tax resident of CY for last 20y (prior to 2015)
   - status granted for 17 years max